Sugar Soldier: Characters

 A boy who was Makoto's classmate in junior high school.
 He liked her since they were in the first year of junior high school, and tried to confess his feelings to her, but was rejected as mentioned above.
 Shortly after that, he transferred schools due to family circumstances, and after entering high school, they met again by chance at a soccer club match.
 He was unable to play soccer due to an injury and was in despair, but after meeting Iriya and the others, he gradually began to look forward.
-He is currently dating, an soccer manager Toyoda Shiho.
+He is currently dating, a soccer manager Toyoda Shiho.